Supporting “Make in India”

 Growing with Universities

 Collaborating with the world’s most dynamic universities is a key aspect of innovation at Thales.
-In October 2015, Thales and the Indian Institute of Science (IISc) Bangalore signed an MoU for a jointly supervised IISc-CNRS PhD fellowship scheme.
-In January 2016, Thales signed an MoU with the Indian Institute of Technology Bombay (IIT Bombay) to create a jointly supervised IIT Bombay-CNRS PhD fellowship scheme starting July 2016.
+In September 2016, Thales and Indian Institute of Technology, Delhi (IIT Delhi) signed an MoU for a jointly supervised PhD fellowship scheme.
+Thales has formed similar partnerships with the Indian Institute of Science, Bangalore and the Indian Institute of Technology, Bombay in October 2015 and January 2016 respectively.
+Thales believes that such associations will play a great role in fostering an ecosystem for research and consequently securing innovations for tomorrow.

 AerospaceThales is present in India's civilian aerospace.